The Country Kid: Production

 The story was conceived and written as a vehicle for popular child star Wesley Barry.
 Barry had been signed to a Warner contract by Harry Rapf in 1922 and was one of the studio's top draws at the time.
 William Beaudine had directed Barry with considerable success in Heroes of the Street (1922), which led to the pair working together on a number of Warner films, one of which was The Country Kid.

 Release

 Released at the beginning of November 1923, The Country Kid was distributed on a state rights basis, as were all Warner pictures of the early 1920s.

-It garnered mixed to unfavorable reviews.
+It garnered mixed reviews.
 A number of critics found the film "trite" and melodramatic, and many commented on Barry's increasing age.
 The Variety reviewer reflected, "While there is no particular finesse in the way the picture is put together, the scenes in which the three kids figure hold a definite appeal for the countless thousands with a soft spot for homely sentiment."